afberg/find-a-funda/README.md

 6. CORS handling

    _More info below_
+7. The bugs

+   As with all software this is riddled with small bugs, hopfully you won't come across any.
+Or maybe you will.
+Either way, they shouldn't be there.

 ## Installation

 Simply clone the repository to a location of your choice, run an `npm install` and you are good to go... almost.

-Since the funda API doesn't allow CORS most modern browsers will block the application from receiving any requests.
+Since the funda API doesn't allow CORS (hrm hrm...) most modern browsers will block the application from receiving any requests.
 A more permanent solution would be to proxy any requests from the application via a web-server on the local machine, but for now you will have to run your browser with the `--disable-web-security`-flag.
 For chrome on a mac this can be done with the following command

 *Make sure all browser windows are closed*